jpratt2/CucumberTemplateJava/README.md

      I click main button

+# Predefined Statements
 There are 2 categories of statements:
 When statements are for setting up the test.
 Then statements are for assertions.
-However, this is for readability only.
-Cucumber doesn't treat the key words differently.
+(However, this is for readability only.
+Cucumber doesn't distinguish the key words.)

 When statements